contextgeneric/cgp-prompt/.github/instructions/cgp.instructions.md

 - There is a duality between `UseContext` and the blanket implementation of consumer traits.
 Whereas the blanket implementation of the `CanSerializeValue` consumer trait uses a delegated provider that implements `ValueSerializer` to implement `CanSerializeValue`, the `UseContext` provider implements the `ValueSerializer` provider trait using `CanSerializeValue` implemented by the context.
     - However, trying to delegate a consumer trait to `UseContext` would create a circular dependency, resulting in compile-time errors.
-- `UseContext` can mainly be used as a default provider for higher order providers, so that the default provider wired in the context is used when no explicit provider is specified.
+- A higher order provider may be configured to use `UseContext` as the default inner provider, so that the default provider wired in the context is used when no explicit provider is specified.
 - For example, we can modify the earlier `SerializeIteratorWith` to use `UseContext` as a default provider:

 ```rust